 In light of the recent shenanigans that have been going on regarding authors and bookbloggers, I’m feeling the urge to grab my soapbox.
 While it’s usually (as in, almost always) a bad idea for me to stick my nose in where it doesn’t belong, in this case I feel a bit validated in doing so.
 So, let me roll up my sleeves and dive right in.

 First of all, I know that it stinks to receive a less than glowing review.
-I understand that authors put their hearts into their work and it must be incredibly difficult to read a negative review.
-If I were to write a book, I know I’d be heartbroken by a poor review.
+I understand that authors put their hearts into their work and it must be incredibly difficult to read a negative review, or one that is seen as negative.
+If I were to write a book, I know I’d be heartbroken by a poor review, or what I see as a poor rating.
 Which is why I would choose to not read any reviews of my book at all.
-That’s an absolutely valid choice, authors: you can leave Goodreads to the readers.
+That’s an absolutely valid choice, authors: you can leave Goodreads and other such sites to the readers.

 Barring that, there are some great ways to handle negative feedback.
 You could read the constructive criticism, learn from it, and use it to improve your work.
 Or you could discount it and carry on about your business.
 Either way is fine.
 What is not fine is verbally attacking a reviewer because you disagree with their opinion.